-And yet, to this day, Democrats claim Bush was “selected, not elected,” as so wittily put by Hillary Clinton.
+And yet, to this day, Democrats claim Bush was “selected, not elected,” as put by Hillary Clinton.

-At a subsequent primary debate in 2008, Hillary said that she and President Clinton had been making great progress “until, unfortunately, the Supreme Court handed the presidency to George Bush.”
+At a subsequent primary debate in 2008, Hillary said that she and her husband (the president) had been making great progress “until, unfortunately, the Supreme Court handed the presidency to George Bush.”

 In 2006, Michael Kinsley claimed in The New York Times that the 2000 election was “actually stolen.”